Do you live in another Nordic country and work in Norway as an artiste or sportsman?

 Taxation in your country of residence

 The income may also be taxable in your country of residence and must always be declared in your tax return in your residence country.
-If the income is taxed both in Norway and in the country where you are a resident the double taxation shall be avoided by the country of residence.
+If the income is taxed both in Norway and in the country where you are a resident it is the residence country that shall ensure that the income is not subject to double taxation.